First Floor Power

 Finn [a.k.a.
 Finn Bros] (1995, 38.29) ****/TT

 |Bullets in My Hairdo

 Kiss the Road of Rarotonga

-There's a reasonable amount of Chamberlin on the Crowded House albums, and it's used again here, with a couple of tracks benefitting from the typical Chamby woodwind sound, particularly Eyes Of The World, while there's some kind of brass (solo trumpet?) on Angels Heap; my usual Chamberlin complaint applies, with me having trouble working out what is and what isn't, not to mention what sound might be used, so I wouldn't swear the above are correct, but I can't be too far off.
+There's a reasonable amount of Chamberlin on the Crowded House albums and it's used again here, a couple of tracks benefitting from the typical Chamby woodwind sound, particularly Eyes Of The World, while there's some kind of brass (solo trumpet?) on Angels Heap; my usual Chamberlin complaint applies, with me having trouble working out what is and what isn't, not to mention what sound might be used, so I wouldn't swear the above are correct, but I can't be too far off.

 See: Crowded House | Split Enz

 Try Whistling This (1998, 54.46) ****/TT